 A single prototype was built just as the coal market dropped in 1973, and with high fuel costs the intended market of open-pit mine operators never materialized, leaving the behemoth a unique example.
 General Motors of Canada, which owned Terex, built and sold it to Kaiser Steel, which used it in California for a couple of years before moving it to Sparwood, B.C., Canada in 1978.
 The vehicle had to be disassembled and loaded onto a train to take it north.
 It worked until 1991, when it was retired and gifted to the town of Sparwood as a tourist attraction.
 Despite not being in service, it remained the largest truck for a few years.

 The stats for the Titan were all world records at the time of production.
 It was the tallest and had the highest carrying capacity of any truck.
-At 22 ft 7 in (6.88 m) four full grown men would have to stand on each others heads just to peak over the top.
+At 22 ft 7 in (6.88 m) tall, it would require four full-grown men to stand on each other's heads just to peek over the top.
 Fully loaded it weighs over 1 million pounds.
-The diesel engine is 10,343-cu. in., has 16-cylinders and puts out 3,300 horsepower. its tires alone are 12 ft. tall.
+The diesel engine is 10,343 cu. in., has 16 cylinders and puts out 3,300 horsepower.
+Its tires alone are 12 ft. tall.
 All this and the top speed, when full, was under 30 mph.